 - student representation system

-- programme monitoring, approval and review activities
+- course monitoring, approval and review activities

-- activities specific to particular programmes
+- activities specific to particular courses.

 Student complaints and academic appeals